 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read myย disclosure policy.

 The Best Hummus Recipe

-If you’ve never made your own hummus, then I hate to be the one to break it to you, but you’ve totally been missing out.
-It may seem easy to grab it in the store, but often the ingredients aren’t so simple, and good hummus can be expensive for the size!
-It really just doesn’t compare to some homemade hummus!
+If youโ€™ve never made your own hummus, then I hate to be the one to break it to you, but youโ€™ve totally been missing out.
+It may seem easy to grab it in the store, but often, the ingredients arenโ€™t so simple, and good hummus can be expensive for the size!
+It really just doesnโ€™t compare to some homemade hummus!

-Hummus Ingredients
+Hummus Key Ingredients

-• Chickpeas: Also known as garbanzo beans are blended to create a creamy base for the hummus.
+• Chickpeas: Also known as garbanzo beans, are blended to create a creamy base for the hummus.
 Obviously, the star of the show here, though see below for a bean-free option!

-• Tahini: Adds smoothness to the texture, tons of flavor, along with bonus: a wide variety of vitamins and minerals!
+• Tahini: Adds smoothness to the texture, tons of flavor, along with a bonus: a wide variety of vitamins and minerals!

-• Extra Virgin Olive Oil: rounds out the brighter, tangier flavors from the lemon and garlic.
+• Extra Virgin Olive Oil: Rounds out the brighter, tangier flavors from the lemon and garlic.
 Plus extra for a drizzle on top, for good measure!

-• Salt: More to taste, of course!
+• Salt: Essential finishing touch!
+More to your taste, of course!

 • Garnishes: I like to top mine off with an extra drizzle of good olive oil and a sprinkle of paprika for a pop, but see more ideas below.

-Okay, First Of All, What is Hummus?
+What is Hummus?

-Hummus is a Middle Eastern dip or spread that’s made up of blended up chickpeas, lemon, tahini, oil, and traditionally with garlic, and spices.
-It’s so simple to make and a great source of plant-based protein.
-It’s vegan, gluten-free, nut-free, and incredibly delicious!
+Hummus is a Middle Eastern dip or spread made from blended chickpeas, lemon, tahini, oil, and, traditionally, garlic and spices.
+Itโ€™s so simple to make and a great source of plant-based protein.
+Itโ€™s vegan, gluten-free, nut-free, and incredibly delicious!

-How to Make Hummus
+How to Make It – Simple & Quick

 Tips

-• Use good quality tahini!
+Use good-quality tahini!
 As with anything, quality matters, and that holds true with your tahini!

-• Play with the flavor!
-Now you have your base recipe, so it’s easy and fun to season hummus.
-I love to follow this base recipe, then play around with seasonings to create fun hummus flavors.
-Pesto mixed in, why not?
+Play with the flavor!
+Now that you have your base recipe, itโ€™s easy and fun to season the hummus.
+I love following this base recipe, then experimenting with seasonings to create fun hummus flavors.

-Hummus Recipe FAQ’s
+Hummus Recipe FAQโ€™s

 Canned vs Dry Beans

-Let me start by saying, dried chickpeas have more natural flavor because they aren’t soaked in preservatives.
-They’re also more economical so you get more bang for your buck.
+Hereโ€™s the deal: you can go either way, but letโ€™s chat about it quickly.
+Let me start by saying, dried chickpeas have a more natural flavor because they arenโ€™t soaked in preservatives.
+Theyโ€™re also more economical, so you get more bang for your buck.

 Do I Need to Peel the Chickpeas?